 Healthy, thriving livestock are the foundation of a profitable pastoral enterprise and Paraway monitors the health and welfare condition of our stock regularly.
 When illness or disease is observed, therapeutic treatment is provided, which may include the administration of antibiotics to sick animals, and if necessary, treatments to animals that are exposed to sick animals.
 We seek to minimise use of antibiotics and do not routinely administer to our sheep or cattle.
 However, where nutrition is supplemented to maintain the welfare of the animals, the supplements on those occasions may contain antibiotics (that are not used in human medicine).

 Antibiotics are not administered as a growth promoter in our sheep or pasture-based cattle.

 Paraway operates predominately extensive pasture-based livestock enterprises where animals are free to express natural behaviours.
 Our stock are not unnecessarily kept in isolation or at densities that cause abnormal behaviours.

 Our on-farm cattle and sheep operations are predominantly confinement free, though they may be confined as a welfare measure to ensure nutritional requirements are met during periods of drought, or to protect the animals during extreme weather events.

-Paraway adopts husbandry practices that minimise the risk to the welfare of our animals and husbandry procedures are only undertaken using methods which minimise pain and result in an increase in the lifetime welfare of the animals.
+Paraway adopts husbandry practices that minimise the risk to the welfare of our animals and husbandry procedures are only undertaken using methods which minimise pain, using pre-procedure pain relief, and result in an increase in the lifetime welfare of the animals.